-Athletes are always looking for ways to improve their performance.
-Going through a complete warm up and cool down before and after competitions and training sessions is a simple way to help maximize your performance.
-One can easily fall into the habit of not warming up or cooling down enough because it takes time and sometimes seems less relevant to the rest of the training program.
-However, pre and post-workout exercises play a crucial role in preparing the body for activity and helping it recover fully.
-Let’s discuss the benefits of warm up and cool downs as we explore different types of warm ups that can be effective for athletes.
+Going through a complete warm up and cool down before and after competitions and training sessions is a simple way for athletes to maximize their athletic performance.
+Even though it takes just an extra few minutes, it is easy for athletes to fall into the habit of not warming up or cooling down.
+Pre and post workout exercises play a crucial role in preparing the body for activity and assisting in full recovery.

-There are a couple types of warm up that one can use prior to a competition or training: general and specific warm up.
-A general warm up is comprised of tasks the whole team does together, such as jogging, steady swimming, passing, or anything that increases muscle temperature while avoiding muscle fatigue.
-A study in the Journal of Strength and Conditioning Research examined different lengths and intensities of general warm up to find which strategy worked best prior to a bout of strength training.
-Of the four conditions tested, a general warm up of long duration, low intensity (15min, 40% VO2max) provided the best results for a leg press (1 repetition maximum) following the warm up.
-General warm up will warm the muscles to a point where more specific warm up can take over.
-The progression of warm up should start at a low intensity and end with more specific explosive and sprint-oriented movements depending on the upcoming performance.
-This should all occur without dipping into the muscle’s glycogen (energy stores) or working so hard as to produce lactic acid before the competition.
+There are different types of warm ups that athletes can use prior to a competition or training.
+Teams usually do a general warm up with exercises the whole team does together, such as jogging, steady swimming, passing, or anything that increases muscle temperature while avoiding muscle fatigue.
+A study in the Journal of Strength and Conditioning Research examined different lengths and intensities of a general warm up to find which strategy worked best, prior to strength training.
+Of the four conditions tested, a longer and less intense general warm up (15min, 40% VO2max) provided the best results for a leg press (1 repetition maximum) following the warm up.
+The progression of warming up should start at a low intensity and end with more increased specificity for individual athletes.

 - Sports Med.
 1985 Jul-Aug;2(4):267-78.

 Warming-up and stretching for improved physical performance and prevention of sports-related injuries.